httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-DictListHeader: rating=1.5, feelings=(joy sadness)
 ~~~

-Typically, a header field specification will define the semantics of individual keys, as well as whether their presence is required or optional.
-Recipients MUST ignore keys that are undefined or unknown, unless the header field's specification specifically disallows them.
+Typically, a header field specification will define the semantics of individual member names, as well as whether their presence is required or optional.
+Recipients MUST ignore names that are undefined or unknown, unless the header field's specification specifically disallows them.

-Parsers MUST support dictionaries containing at least 1024 key/value pairs, and dictionary keys with at least 64 characters.
+Parsers MUST support dictionaries containing at least 1024 name/value pairs, and names with at least 64 characters.

 ## Items {#item}